teambit/bit/README.md

 ### Commit

-Bit `commit`, commits changes to new and existing components in your application.
+Bit `commit` commits changes to new and existing components in your application.

-To check which components were changed or added and about to be committed, you can use `bit status`:
+To check which components were changed or added and are about to be committed, you can use `bit status`:

 ```sh
 bit status